-Duration of a No Contact Order
+Duration & Removal of No Contact Order

 The alleged victim does not control whether or not the No Contact Order remains in place.
 However, it is important that they support the lifting of the order.
 A good lawyer can present a compelling case for why the order should be removed.

 Violations of No Contact Orders

-There is no law that prevents the accuser from contacting the defendant.
-As soon as you see the alleged victim approaching you, you should immediately walk away.
-Attempts to communicate with or influence the accuser through a third party can also result in a No Contact Order and exposes you to criminal liability.
+There is no law that prevents the protected person from contacting the defendant.
+As soon as you see this person, you should immediately walk away.
+If the protected person reaches out to you with a phone call or message, responding to them breaks the No Contact Order and exposes you to criminal liability.

 Defending Violations of No Contact Orders

-At Beckwith DV Law, we can often times find weaknesses in the case against you and convince the prosecutor that the charges should be dismissed or significantly reduced.
+At Beckwith DV Law, we can normally find weaknesses in the evidence and convince the prosecutor that the charges should be dismissed or significantly reduced.
 If the evidence against you is strong or if you admitted guilt to the police, hope is not lost and you should not plead guilty.